akimichi/hyouka.js/README.md

 # hyouka.js

-A simple library for functional programming language interpreter in node.js.
+A simple toolkit library for building functional programming interpreter in node.js

 ## Install